Azure/azure-sdk-for-ruby/README.md

 * Update .env with your credentials **.env is in the .gitignore, so should only reside locally**

 Azure Service Management integration tests use VCR, so they are recorded and can be easily played back without consuming any Azure live resources.
-ARM tests will be converted soon.

 ### Run Tests